renglan1/soularium-react/README.md

 # soularium-react
-A compendium of short stories build using Next.js
+A compendium of short stories built using Next.js